Electronic scoring system: ISSF Certification Programme

+As of 2015, only Sius Ascor held any Phase III certifications.
+Other manufacturers had not submitted systems for Phase III certification since Sius AG held a sponsor agreement for major championships (all Olympic Qualifying competitions) through to 2020 which precluded any other systems being used, regardless of certification status.
+This agreement was later extended to 2024.

+In November 2022, the ISSF announced that they would restart the EST Certification programme in 2023, as no certifications had been conducted since 2015.

 Mechanism

 All types of electronic targets use some form of trigonometric equations to triangulate the position of bullet impact.

 Sound triangulation

 Sound-chamber targets are the oldest type of electronic targets, and use the Mach wave of the bullet to determine its position as it passes through the target.
 The first sound-chamber system for big-bore rifles was patented in 1975, and was used for the first time in a world championship in 1982.

 It functions by using microphones to measure the sound wave of the projectile as it passes through the target.
 The target is built like a frame and covered with rubber sheets on the front and back, providing an almost sound-tight chamber.
 Inside the chamber there are microphones, either three in the bottom of the frame, or one in each of the four corners.
 Additionally, the air temperature inside the target is measured to precisely calculate the speed of sound.
-To avoid large temperature fluctuations, the target is insulated in the front and back using insulating material such as styrofoam, and the target seen by the shooter is painted on the insulation material.
+To avoid large temperature fluctuations, the target is insulated in the front and back using insulating material such as styrofoam.
+The target seen by the shooter is painted on the insulation material.
 To keep the sound-chamber somewhat tight, there is an additional rubber liner outside the main rubber liner, which can be turned manually or with an electric motor at certain intervals to prevent the holes in the sound chamber from becoming too large.

+Systems for ISSF-style competition cannot record the mach wave as these disciplines use air pellets and subsonic .22lr ammunition.
+These systems use a consumable belt, made of rubber for live ammunition and paper for air pellets.
+The microphone array detects the sound of the projectile striking the belt.
+The belt progresses after each shot to present fresh material.
+This avoids a hole forming through which shots could pass without being registered.

+With the increasing availability of consumer prototyping boards and microcontrollers, the freETarget project was launched in 2020 with the aim of producing an open source design for an acoustic-based airgun target.
+The system was ultimately developed around an Arduino board and could be assembled by hobbyists far cheaper than proprietary systems on the market.